-The CRC will provide local knowledge and advice on the establishment and management of the PSCMP and development of one or more indicative and final management plans.
+The CRC will provide local knowledge and advice on the establishment and management of Marmion Marine Park and development of an indicative and final management plans.
 The CRC will provide a key conduit for communication and knowledge sharing by the SAGs and the broader community (through the SAGS) throughout the planning process.
 The CRC will provide advice to the joint management partners (DBCA and traditional owners).